akhealth/RFP-ORCA-Dashboards/1-Request-for-Proposals.md

 charts or any other written presentation materials, including handouts.

-Introductions will be used solely for introducing team member’s names and roles on both the Government and vendor teams.
+Introductions will be used solely for introducing team member’s names and roles on both the State and vendor teams.
 Time for introductions will not be allocated to business development purposes.

 Although the technical factors are identified in the RFP, the core